Level lowering on Siegel modular threefold of paramodular level: Automorphic and Galois representations for

 \subsection{Parahoric subgroups of $\GSp_{4}(\QQ_{p})$}

 The affine Dynkin diagram of type $\tilde{\mathrm{C}}_{2}$ is given by

-and correspondingly we have the parahoric subgroups given by \begin{itemize} \item The \emph{Iwahori subgroup} $I$; \item The \emph{Siegel parahoric subgroup} $K_{\{0,2\}}$, this is obtained from the Iwahori subgroup by adding the affine root group corresponding to $1$; Its reduction is the Siegel parabolic $P$. \item The \emph{Kilngen parahoric subgroup} $K_{\{0,1\}}$, this is obtained from the Iwahori subgroup by adding the affine root group corresponding to $2$; Its reduction is the Kilingen parabolic $Q$. \item The \emph{paramodular parahoric subgroup} $K_{\{1\}}$, this is obtained from the Iwahori subgroup by adding the affine root groups corresponding to $0$ and $2$; \item The \emph{hyperspecial parahoric subgroup} $K_{\{0\}}$ and $K_{\{2\}}$, this is obtained from the Iwahori subgroup by adding the affine root groups corresponding to $1, 2$ or $1, 0$.
-Note that they are conjugate to each other. \end{itemize} In this article we will be particularly interested to representations and automorphic forms related to the paramodular subgroup and therefore we denote it by $K(p)$ instead of $K_{\{1\}}$.
-We will also denote by $H$ the hyperspecial parahoric subgroup.
-Note that the hyperspecial subgroup and the paramodular subgroup are the maxiamal parahoric subgroups in $\GSp_{4}(\QQ_{p})$, therefore there is no map between Siegel threefold of paramodular level to the Siegel threefold of hyperspecial level.
-This is one of the difference between our case and the case of modular curves or Shimura curves.
+and correspondingly we have the parahoric subgroups corresponding to each non-empty subsets of $\{0,1,2\}$. \begin{itemize} \item The \emph{Iwahori subgroup} $\rmK_{\{0,1,2\}}$: the Iwahori subgroup will also be denoted by $\Iw(p)$.
+It contains the pro-$p$ Iwahori subgroup which we will denote by $\Iw_{1}(p)$; \item The \emph{Siegel parahoric subgroup} $\rmK_{\{0,2\}}$: this is obtained from the Iwahori subgroup by adding the affine root group corresponding to $1$; Its reduction is the Siegel parabolic $\rmP(\FF_{p})$ of $\GSp_{4}(\FF_{p})$.
+The Siegel parhoric subgroup will also be denoted by $\mathrm{Sie}(p)$; \item The \emph{Kilngen parahoric subgroup} $\rmK_{\{0,1\}}$: this is obtained from the Iwahori subgroup by adding the affine root group corresponding to $2$; Its reduction is the Klingen parabolic $\rmQ(\FF_{p})$ of $\GSp_{4}(\FF_{p})$.
+The Klingen parahoric subgroup will also be denoted by $\Kl(p)$; \item The \emph{paramodular subgroup} $\rmK_{\{1\}}$: this is obtained from the Iwahori subgroup by adding the affine root groups corresponding to $0$ and $2$.
+The paramodular subgroup will also be denoted by $\Pa(p)$; \item The \emph{hyperspecial subgroup} $\rmK_{\{0\}}$ and $\rmK_{\{2\}}$: these are obtained from the Iwahori subgroup by adding the affine root groups corresponding to $1, 2$ or $1, 0$.
+Note that they are conjugate to each other and if we need to identify them we will denote them by $\rmH$. \end{itemize}